-- 11C Analyze the effects of the changing population distribution and growth in Texas during the $20^{\rm th}$ and $21^{\rm st}$ centuries and the additional need for education, health care, and transportation. - 11D Describe the structure of the population of Texas using demographic concepts such as growth rate and age distribution. - 21B Analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions. - 21C Organize and interpret information from outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps.
+10D - Analyze the effects of the changing population distribution and growth in Texas during the $20^{\rm th}$ and $21^{\rm st}$ centuries and the additional need for education, health care, and transportation.

+20B - Analyze information by applying absolute and relative chronology though sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions.

+20C - Organize and interpret information from outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps.